 - applying for a visa to visit, work, study or join family in the UK in the normal way.

 There’s comprehensive guidance about UK visa support for Ukrainian nationals on GOV.UK.
 The Home Office also have a helpline for people who have questions about the Ukraine Family Scheme (0808 164 8810).
 This helpline is open 24 hours a day, 7 days a week and is available outside the UK by calling +44 0175 390 7510.

 Ukrainians already in the UK

 Help with money

-- were living in Ukraine by 1 January 2022
+- were living in Ukraine before 1 January 2022

 - left Ukraine because of the invasion